Hi everyone, this is a first attempt to summarise the discussion from this event June 16: Resilient Livelihoods and Behavioural Adaptation to COVID

 - systems over networks (the difference is this: the components of a system are happy to reassess their strategy depending on that of the others, moving in a more coordinated way)

 - Dyson’s sphere model ( the Dyson sphere is an imaginary artifact built all around a star to capture its energy.
 The idea is to create prosperity for every member of the system: when a client comes around wanting, say, a consultant to organize a workshop, they are immediately asked if they also need a venue, a translation service, a travel agency and so on… all parts of the system).

-While seemingly simple and fairly easy to adopt these principles in other places, it is also easy to underestimate the complexity of local differences and embeddedness, as well as of local and regional inequalities.
+While seemingly simple and fairly easy to adopt these principles in other places, is is also easy to underestimate the complexity of local differences and embeddedness, local and regional inequalities.

 "From my experience of working in the UK, not sure if the definition of wellbeing and safety is shared across different communities.
 For many safety and security is keeping people outside of the borders (brexit voters).
 There is a big risk that people are left behind in transformations, behind we are not listening to communities having strong cultural bonds.
 The situation is complex, there is not the same clarity for everyone.“

 So what does this mean for institutional actors moving forward?